 To learn more about different types of wheat to store check out Best Wheat Berries For Long-Term Storage

-Use cooked dried beans in soups, stews or boil them to eat plain.
+Use cooked dried beans in soups, and stews, or boil them to eat plain.
 Beans can also be milled into flour.

 Dried beans stored in an oxygen-free container, in a cool, dry location, will keep 30+ Years